This post is sponsored by Go RVing. All opinions are my own and true.

 We never felt cramped since the RV parks have so much space outside.
 Whether the girls were running around or playing at the park that some RV parks have they were able to get their energy out.
 Our trip was during the winter so we didn’t experience swimming but a few of the RV Parks we stayed at also had pools.

 We really enjoyed our RV road trip, driving and sleeping in the RV with kids.
 Now every time our girls see an RV on the road they get so excited.
 We will definitely be planning another RV road trip soon.
+Here are tips for surviving road trips with kids.
 Did you find this post helpful?
 Please share it!